Don’t Risk Your Project – Screed Cold Weather Warning

 The industry in general seems to take the risk and ignore the screed cold weather warning blindly gambling with the longevity of the screed.

 Speed Screed can advise on the requirements of all screeds, thus ensuring that the design life is in fact met, be it 50 or 100 years.
 That is exactly how the screed performs.
-Our specialist teams are happy to help and explain all the options available to you.
+Our specialist teams are happy to help and explain all the options available to you, with a screed cold weather warning there are actions you take.
 We look forward to hearing from you.